dvelazq1/landing-page/README.md

 # landing-page
 This is the repository for my landing page project I am working on for the Odin Project.
-Later on, I will add citations for the images I use for this page on this README file.
+Below I have added citations for the images I used for this project.
 _______
 Citations:
 All images are from the Pixabay website and labeled "Free for commercial use